traversable/traversable/.changeset/little-spies-join.md

 - Bartosz Milewski's [category theory lectures](https://youtu.be/I8LbkfSSR58?si=Q-CwMWndEZK4V5d4)
-(most of them went over my head, but his talks on Functors, and recursion schemes in particular, had a tremendous impact on the abstractions we buil).
+(most of them went over my head, but his talks on Functors, and recursion schemes in particular, had a tremendous impact on the abstractions we built)